Our EYFS Curriculum

 Exploring the World

-Throughout the year, we explore different themes using information and resources to enable us to deliver topic information that is engaging and exciting.
-Children learn about the world around us and in the Early Years, cover topics such as Friendships, Changing seasons, The Farm, Fairytales and Exploring colours and textures.
+Throughout the year, we explore different themes using information and resources to enable us to deliver information that is engaging and exciting.
+Children learn about the world around us and in the Early Years, cover themes such as Friendships, Changing Seasons, Fairytales, A World of Animals and Journeys (transport, different climates, etc.)

 We use key, classic children’s stories that link to these topics to enrich language experience and also to create a context for the topic based learning that we offer.